Traverse City Winter: Best Things To Do In 2026: From A Local!

 What could be more fun in the winter than a horse-drawn sleigh ride?
 The huge Percheron draft horses at Antler Ridge Farms in Williamsburg have been pulling people through the snow since 1982.

-Dixie and Danny, a mother and son team, pull the sleigh along the 1.3-mile route through the farmland and into the forest.
+Ruby and Danny, the current team, pull the sleigh along the 1.3-mile route through the farmland and into the forest.
 (They pull a hay wagon on wheels on days where there isn’t enough snow for the sleigh) Once in the woods, guests are treated to a roaring bonfire where they can roast marshmallows and enjoy hot chocolate.

 This winter, Antler Ridge Farms is offering private sleigh rides by appointment only.
 Up to 12 people can ride in the sleigh at one time.
-Rides are available on weekends, weather permitting.
-The entire sleigh can be rented for $195.00 Be sure to bring a blanket to keep you warm and an apple for the horses!
+Rides are available on weekends, weather permitting, at noon, 1:00, 2:00 and 3:00.
+The entire sleigh can be rented for $200.00 Be sure to bring a blanket to keep you warm and an apple for the horses!

 Be advised that while there is a port-a-potty available for use, there is no indoor restroom facility.
 Check out the Antler Ridge Farms website to read more and schedule your winter wonderland adventure.